 There are several avenues you should investigate.
 Generally, your child’s high school will have resources available for researching scholarship opportunities.
-In addition, there are national websites, like FastWeb.com and Scholarships.com that allow students to search for scholarships.
-In addition, The College Funding Coach® has a relationship with one of the preeminent merit aid specialists in the country.
-Dr. Kuni Beasley and his team can help you to research scholarships, qualify for merit aid, and negotiate with colleges and universities for the best possible deals.
+There are national websites, like FastWeb.com and Scholarships.com that allow students to search for scholarships.
+In addition, The College Funding Coach® has a relationship with several preeminent merit aid specialists that can help you to research scholarships, qualify for merit aid, and negotiate with colleges and universities for the best possible deals.

-When do I start the process of applying scholarships?
+When do I start the process of applying for scholarships?

 Couldn’t I do this myself?